jcordes73/openshift-cartridge-oracle-jdbc/README.md

 ## Description

 An OpenShift Enterprise cartridge for provisioning a Oracle JDBC driver and a Oracle datasourc on a JBoss EAP 6 cartridge.
+The datasource does not provide support for JTA transactions.

 ## Adding Oracle JDBC driver